 If you’re a regular user of public WiFi, you’ve probably noticed a growing trend over the last couple of years for the provider to force some form of login before granting internet access.
-You’ll be asked for your email address, Facebook login or mobile number in exchange for free, unfettered access.
+You’ll be asked for your email address, a social WiFi login such as Facebook or Twitter, or mobile number in exchange for free, unfettered access.

 You probably handed those details over, too, which is why WiFi marketing is such a hot topic for brands these days.
 Certainly, if you run a retail operation or hospitality business, it might provide a route to market that offers a brilliant return on investment.

 As previously noted, you’ll almost definitely have experienced WiFi marketing in action.
 It’s when a retailer or hospitality business provides access to wireless internet and uses it as a channel via which to communicate promotions and messages.

 It’s one of the most consistent examples of where brick-and-mortar businesses that interact directly with the public are embracing digital marketing.